Research Provides Guidelines for Improving Airport Services for International Customers

 The research team — which includes Kirchhoff; James Harding and David Park of Gresham, Smith and Partners; Thomas Smahel of Human Factors North; Edward Hart of Arora Engineers; John Duval and Matt Farrell — conducted an extensive review of existing literature; on-site investigations at eight airports in the U.S. and four overseas airports; and a customer experience survey with passengers departing on international flights who were waiting in the gate hold rooms prior to departure.

 “We discovered that the terminology between U.S. airports is inconsistent and can cause confusion to international passengers.
 Adding to that confusion, the process for arriving and departing international passengers is different in the U.S. than many other countries.
 Consistent terminology between airports within the U.S. and between U.S. and overseas airports is a key factor in creating a cohesive customer experience,” says Kirchhoff.

 Click here to download “Guidelines for Improving Airport Services for International Customers.”

 The ACRP is an applied research program that develops practical solutions to problems faced by airport operators.
 It is managed by the Transportation Research Board of the National Academies of Sciences, Engineering, and Medicine and is sponsored by the Federal Aviation Administration.

-L&B is the oldest and most innovative privately owned consultancy dedicated solely to the needs of the commercial aviation community, focusing on solutions for the world's busiest and most challenging airports.
+L&B is the oldest and most innovative privately owned consultancy dedicated solely to the needs of the commercial aviation community, focusing on solutions for the world’s busiest and most challenging airports.
 Our focus on the highly specialized issues of the global aviation industry provides our clients with a level of expertise and vision that cannot be matched.
-Through experience, innovation and technology, our ideas are shaping the future of aviation.
-For more information, visit www.landrum-brown.com.
+Through experience and innovation, our ideas are shaping the future of aviation.

 C: +1 214.923.9613